Undalevein/Timeline/README.md

 When a program runs, the data pointer will begin at layer 0.

 The data pointer can go down the next layer by 1 when it is at the `@` character.
 This, in effect, will change what the Infinity Cells offer by 1.
 While this can allow you to get more values and operators, you can never go up, only down!
-And sure, because each Infinity Cell is looping you can reset all operators that is not including the STDIN infinity cell; all you need to do is to go down to layer 43680... oh... oh no...
+And sure, because each Infinity Cell is looping you can reset all infinity cells not including the STDIN infinity cell; all you need to do is to go down to layer 43680... oh... oh no...

 Infinity Cells are characters where if the data pointer initiates it, it will receive a value or operator depending on what layer number the data pointer is in.
 Take the character `D` as an example where it holds digit characters 0 to 9 then repeats.
 If the data pointer is at layer 0, then it will get `0` into the accumulator and if the data pointer is at layer 1, then it will get `1` and so on and so forth.
 Until the data pointer is at layer 10 is where the digits the accumulator can get wraps around, where the data pointer will receive `0` again if pointed.
 Keep this in mind when you have multiple different Infinity Cells in your code!